buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_ValveTypeFaucet.md

+# Pset_ValveTypeFaucet

 A small diameter valve, with a free outlet, from which water is drawn.
 <!-- end of short definition -->